OpenSlides/openslides-vote-service/README.md

 ### rating-approval

-`rating-approval` is simular to `rating-score`, but for each option, the user can give a value like `"Yes"`, `"No"` or `"Abstain"`.
+`rating-approval` is similar to `rating-score`, but for each option, the user can give a value like `"Yes"`, `"No"` or `"Abstain"`.